-Health is a means of a good life.
-To ensure the progress of any region, it is important to verify that its citizens are healthy and have access to adequate health infrastructure.
-The existing scenario in health facilities, some salient findings from secondary data, suggested policies and recommendations and the assessment of future requirements for health care- have been elaborated on in the subsequent paragraphs.
+Health is both an end and a means of good life.
+To ensure the progress of any region, it is important to verify that its citizens are healthy and have access to adequate health infra-structure.
+The existing scenario in health facilities, some salient findings from secondary data, suggested policies and recommendations and the assessment of future requirements for health care-have been elaborated in the subsequent paragraphs.